bensondaled/curly_brace/README.md

 A matplotlib patch for drawing a curly brace.
+See docstring for usage details.

 ![img not found](./example.png)

-See docstring for usage details and image below for example.

 The history
 -----------